Umuzi-org/ACN-syllabus/content/k8s/fluxcd/postgresql-buttons/_index.md

   - bitnami.yaml
 ```

-you can push that up so long and then we can add the release
+You can push that up so long and then we can add the release.

 ```
 # apps/buttons/postgres.yaml